-In this article I will explain how to upload multiple files with ASP.Net 4.5 FileUpload control in Visual Studio 2012 and Visual Studio 2013.
+In this article I will explain with an example, how to upload multiple files with ASP.Net 4.5 FileUpload control in Visual Studio 2012 and Visual Studio 2013 using C# and VB.Net.

-With the invention of HTML5, the FileUpload control now supports selection of multiple files at once and all the selected files are uploaded together.
-For uploading multiple files from a FileUpload control you just need to set the AllowMultiple property to true.
+The HTML5 FileUpload control supports selection of multiple files at once and all the selected files are uploaded together.

 HTML Markup